• Skip to primary navigation

 Notes

-Prosciutto is sliced very thinly, so a few pieces might tear when you try to remove them from the package.
-Don't worry about it - the torn pieces are the chef's bonus. 🙂 But you might want to get an extra package of prosciutto just in case.
+• Prosciutto is typically sliced very thinly, so some of the pieces might tear as you remove them from the package.
+Don't worry about it - those torn pieces are the chef's bonus - but it might be a good idea to get two packages, just in case.
+I find it easier to separate the slices if I remove the prosciutto to the counter 30 minutes before making the recipe.

 Nutrition per Serving